 Escaped mental health patient Kevin Haggerty is not pleased about his diagnosis, even less pleased about being on a section of the Mental Health Act, and distinctly upset about being told he is not the reincarnation of the pharaoh Ramses II.
 On his way to Egypt, via the Tesco Express, he stumbles across the nemesis to all his plans: Millie – a lost six-year-old.
 Together they embark on a journey that will change both their lives forever.

-Includes original short story ‘Icarus Dancing’, live audio CD and Soundcloud code
+Includes original six-part story ‘Icarus Dancing’, live audio CD and Soundcloud code

 "I didn't come here for a good time.
 I came here because I have a leg off.
 If I had both legs I'd still be in Whitwick."

 Rob spent several weeks wandering around Castle Donington in Leicestershire, acosting unsuspecting residents in order to gather their impressions of the town, their memories and anecdotes, and their feelings about the place they call home.

 Includes photographs by Linda Young and historic images provided by Castle Donington Museum and local residents.

 Mantle Lane Press.
 47 pages with colour photographs.

 "There's no central point; no church or steeple.
 Moira's heart is in its people."

 Rob spent several weeks wandering around the village of Moira in Leicestershire, talking to residents, gathering their stories, hopes and fears, and regurgitating them in poetic form for this publication.